jimhigson/oboe.js/README.md

    });
 ```

-## Listening for paths when they are first found without waiting for the objects
+## Listening for paths when they are first found without waiting for the objects to be parsed

 As well as ```.onFind```, you can use ```.onPath``` to be notified when the path is first matched but we don't yet know what will
 be there.
 We might want to eagerly create elements before we have all the content to get them on the page as soon as \